 On the whole, the show was technically well made, even unsettling at times.
 Some of the writers went on to become lauded showrunners after The X-Files, but the quality deteriorated in its later years.
 Still, as we watched Mulder and Scully end the original run in 2002 with a very intimate moment, the emotional impact made us realize that we were grateful for all nine seasons.

-The show made a comeback with six more episodes in 2016, honoring its past in a respectful and comfortable way… but it was also predictable and only reminded us that there’s a time and place for everything.
+The show made a comeback in 2016, honoring its past in a respectful and comfortable way… but it was also predictable and only reminded us that there’s a time and place for everything.

 Trivia: Followed by two feature films, starting with The X Files (1998), as well as a spin-off series, The Lone Gunmen, (2001).